-This paper is the third of a series of articles on the engine of economic growth in Southeast Texas, spanning three five-year periods from 1997 to 2014: (1) 1997-2002, (2) 2003-2008, and (3) 2009-2014.
-Like the previous two series, this article sought to determine what industries (3-digits NAICS) are the engines of economic growth in Southeast Texas by virtue of the fact that they expanded over the five-year time period while also engaged in exports.
-Thus, they brought in new money/income and jobs to the area, with higher multiplier effects.
-Shiftshare and location quotient analyses were applied to data available from the Texas Workforce Commission.
-The findings determined which industries: (1) continued as the major employers in the area, (2) lost ground as employers to other more competitive industries, (3) continued as engines of economic growth in the region, or (4) have been replaced by new engines of economic growth that clearly showed to have comparative advantages.
-Finally, policy and research implications are derived for economic development planning.
+This paper is the third of a series of articles on the fields driving economic growth in Golden Triangle of Texas, spanning three five-year periods from 1997 to 2014: (1) 1997-2002, (2) 2003-2008, and (3) 2009-2014.
+Like the previous two series, this article analyzed which sectors (NAICS 3-digit codes) are drivers of the economic growth in Golden Triangle by virtue of the fact that they increased over the five-year time frame while also involved in exporting.
+These sectors generated new income and jobs to the Southeast Texas area, with larger multiplier effects.
+Analysis using location quotient and shift-share were utilized on the data available from the Texas Workforce Commission (TWC).
+The results showed which industries: (1) persisted as the main employers in the Southeast Texas area, (2) reduced as employees to the more competitive sectors, (3) remained as drivers of economic growth in the Southeast Texas area, or (4) have been supplanted by new drivers of economic growth that clearly indicated having comparative advantages.
+Lastly, the implications on both policy and research are obtained for planning of economic development in the Golden Triangle of Southeast Texas.